10 Dairy Milk Alternatives for Those Giving Milk the Boot

 Similar to almond milk, cashew milk is a blend of cashews and water.
 If you prefer the taste of cashews this creamy milk is for you.
 If you looking to obtain more nutrients from your milk, try making your cashew milk at home.

-Like most dairy-free alternatives, hazelnut milk doesn’t contain much protein but is full of nutrients our body needs.
-This low calorie alternative is also a great source of Vitamin D, E, Calcium and Riboflavin, which naturally occurs in hazelnuts.
+Like most dairy-free alternatives, hazelnut milk doesn’t contain much protein but is full of nutrients that our body needs.
+This low calorie alternative is also a great source of vitamin D and E, calcium, and riboflavin, which is naturally occurring in hazelnuts.

-If you’re someone who loves the taste of coconut and does not want to skimp on the thickness of cow milk, coconut milk is a great alternative.
+If you’re someone who loves the taste of coconut and enjoys milk with a thicker consistency, coconut milk is a great alternative.
 Consisting of good fats (medium chain fatty acids), coconut milk is highly nutritious.
-Our favorite brand (So Delicious Coconut Milk) is fortified with essential vitamins and nutrients.
-We’re talking Vitamin A, B, B12, C, D, Calcium, Zinc, Iron, Folate, Magnesium and Selenium.
+Our favorite brand (So Delicious Coconut Milk) is fortified with essential vitamins and nutrients — we’re talking vitamin A, B, B12, C, and D, calcium, zinc, iron, folate, magnesium, and selenium.
 Not to mention, it’s dairy-free!

-Made from hemp seeds and water, hemp milk has a somewhat nutty flavor.
-Full of Omega 3 and 6 fatty acids, hemp milk provides a burst of vitamins and nutrients to our bodies.
-Much like other dairy-free alternatives, hemp milk contains Vitamin A, B12, D, E, Magnesium, Iron, Phosphorus, Riboflavin and Zinc.
+Made from hemp seeds and water, hemp milk has somewhat of a nutty flavor.
+Full of omega 3 and 6 fatty acids, hemp milk provides our bodies with a burst of vitamins and nutrients.
+Much like other dairy-free alternatives, hemp milk contains vitamins A, B12, D, and E, magnesium, iron, phosphorus, riboflavin, and zinc.

 Produced from soybeans and water, soy milk is the most widely consumed dairy alternative.
 Unlike its alternatives, soy milk is actually a common allergen.
 My sister and I no longer consume soy milk due to an adverse reaction (itching of the mouth and hives).
 This is not to say that soy milk won’t work for you.
 It’s best to find the healthiest option for your body.

-This low calorie option, much like its competitors, is filled with essential vitamins and nutrients (Vitamin B12, D and Calcium).
+This low calorie option, much like its competitors, is filled with essential vitamins and nutrients (vitamins B12 and D, as well as calcium).
 If you’re someone looking for more protein in your diet, flax milk can also be infused with protein (5g to be exact).
+The taste is a bit unique and may take some getting used to, but it’s worth a try!

 Made from sunflower seeds and water, sunflower milk is a unique way to enjoy the pleasures that come with drinking cow’s milk without actually consuming it (such as enjoying a bowl of cereal or milk and cookies).
 Sunflower milk can be easily made at home or purchased at natural health food stores.

 An easy and inexpensive dairy alternative to make at home, oat milk is great for our skin and hair.
 Those with gluten allergies should avoid oat milk unless it is specifically a gluten-free version.
-The flavor is definitely a unique one and may take some getting used to.
-Oh, you can also use a homemade version topically for added skin benefits!
+Oat milk is naturally high in sugar though so be sure to limit your intake!
+You can also use a homemade version topically for added skin benefits!